BetaKors/bconsole/README.md

 A logging library that also provides helper classes and functions to easily add color and manipulate the terminal.

-Requires [colorama](https://pypi.org/project/colorama/) for windows compatibility
+Requires [colorama](https://pypi.org/project/colorama/) for windows compatibility.

 ## Usage